huggingface/accelerate/docs/source/launcher.rst

 =======================================================================================================================

 Launch your training function inside a notebook.
-Currently supports launching a training with TPUs on [Google Colab](https://colab.research.google.com/) and [Kaggle kernels](https://www.kaggle.com/code), or training on one GPU, but support for training on several GPUs (if the machine on which you are running your notebook has them) is planned for a future release.
+Currently supports launching a training with TPUs on [Google Colab](https://colab.research.google.com/) and [Kaggle kernels](https://www.kaggle.com/code), as well as training on several GPUs (if the machine on which you are running your notebook has them).

 An example can be found in `this notebook
 <https://github.com/huggingface/notebooks/blob/master/examples/accelerate/simple_nlp_example.ipynb>`__.

 .. warning::

-    If you are training on Colab or a Kaggle kernel with TPUs, your :obj:`Accelerator` object should only be defined inside the training function.
+    Your :obj:`Accelerator` object should only be defined inside the training function.
 This is because the initialization should be done inside the launcher only.

 .. autofunction:: accelerate.notebook_launcher